mindspore-ai/docs/docs/mindspore/source_en/migration_guide/sample_code.md

 ## Model Analysis and Preparation

-Assume that the MindSpore operating environment has been configured according to [Environment Preparation and Information Acquisition](https://www.mindspore.cn/docs/en/master/migration_guide/enveriment_preparation.html).
-Assume that ResNet-50 has not been implemented in the models repository.
+Assume that the MindSpore operating environment has been configured according to [Environment Preparation and Information Acquisition](https://www.mindspore.cn/docs/en/master/migration_guide/enveriment_preparation.html), and ResNet-50 has not been implemented in the models repository.

 First, analyze the algorithm and network structure.